ANALYTICS SOLUTIONS2025-12-31

 5 Ways Customer Lifetime Value (CLV) Helps Businesses

-Simply put, customer lifetime value is important to businesses because it helps them measure how much profit they can expect to make from a customer over the course of their relationship with the company.
+Simply put, customer lifetime value is essential to businesses because it helps them estimate the profit they can expect from a customer over the course of their relationship with the company.

 1. CLV is determined by calculating the total value of all the purchases a customer makes, minus the cost of acquiring that customer.
 (In other words, CLV is determined by the future value of a customer's lifetime of purchases, not just a single purchase.)